 - Bike over to Mt Maolan Trail and hike as far as you can

 There are a handful of hotels, guesthouses, and hostels around Sun Moon Lake, most of which are close to the Shuishe Visitor Centre and Ita Thao.
-If you are following my Sun Moon Lake itinerary, stay near Shuishe Visitor Centre as it is close to Shuishe Pier and various bike trails.
+If you follow my Sun Moon Lake itinerary, stay near Shuishe Visitor Centre, close to Shuishe Pier and various bike trails.

 As for cost, there aren’t many budget accommodations around Sun Moon Lake, but the ones I found are not bad.
-If you want your own room, you will have to pay a bit more.
+You will have to pay a bit more if you want your own room.

 - Yue Lake Backpackers (玥湖背包客讚民宿) ($) – Get a basic dorm bed in an 8-bed dormitory room at Yue Lake Backpackers.
 It is the cheapest accommodation I can find around Sun Moon Lake.
 The staff is super helpful, and they speak English.
 The best part about staying here is the discounted fares for bicycle rental and ferry boat tickets for the day.

 - Blue Sky Bay B&B (藍天水灣民宿) ($$) – Stay in one of the five rooms at Blue Sky Bay B&B. The rooms are spacious and clean.
 Plus, it is just outside of Shuishe Pier.

 - Sun Moon Inn (日月潭山慕民宿) ($$$) – If you can only stay in one place in Sun Moon Lake, then choose Sun Moon Inn.
 The rooms are designed well, and the breakfast is out of this world!
 Moreover, the staff is friendly and helpful.
 I wrote a full review of what I think of Sun Moon Inn here.

 What to eat around Sun Moon Lake